 Decide who gets the debt

-Hope for the best, yet plan for potential trouble and breathe easier by obtaining adequate insurance to safeguard your money and lifestyle.
+Hope for the best, yet plan for potential trouble and breathe easier by obtaining adequate protection to safeguard your money and lifestyle.
 Get life insurance for both of you and carefully choose your beneficiary.
 Also seriously consider short and long-term disability insurance to cover your living expenses in case of an injury.

 Stay updated on your finances

-All too often, one spouse gravitates towards dealing with the finances.
+All too often, one spouse gravitates towards dealing with the funds.
 While this division of labor may work well in the marriage, it puts the uninformed spouse at a definite disadvantage.
 Stay up-to-date on your finances by scheduling a financial date night with your spouse.
 Regularly review all of your debts and assets, as well as your budget, and discuss financial goals.

 Build a separate credit history